FIVAN0/capacitor-sunmi-printer/README.md

 ## Tested Devices

-Tested and works on both our Sunmi T2 and Sunmi T3 Pro Max, but we only use 4 methods:
+Tested and works on both Sunmi T2 and Sunmi T3 Pro Max, but tested only using these 5 methods:
 - `SunmiPrinter.getServiceStatus()`
 - `SunmiPrinter.enterPrinterBuffer()`
 - `SunmiPrinter.sendRAWBase64Data({data: string})`
 - `SunmiPrinter.exitPrinterBuffer()`
+- `SunmiPrinter.openDrawer()`

 ## Install